 EO 11988 Step Project Specific Response Determine if a proposed action is in the base floodplain (that area which has a one percent or greater chance of flooding in any given year).
 The proposed action is within the base floodplain.
 If the action is in the base floodplain, identify and evaluate practicable alternatives to the action or to location of the action in the base floodplain.
 Practicable measures and alternatives were formulated and evaluated using USACE guidance, including nonstructural measures such as floodproofing, elevations, and buy-outs.
 If the action must be in the floodplain, advise the general public in the affected area and obtain their views and comments.
 The draft IFR/EA will be released for public review and coordinated with agency officials.
 Identify beneficial and adverse impacts due to the action and any expected losses of natural and beneficial floodplain values.
 Where actions proposed to be located outside the base floodplain would affect the base floodplain, impacts resulting from these actions should also be identified.
 The project would not alter or impact the natural or beneficial floodplain values.
 Nonstructural measures would impact existing structures and prevent future damages to those structures.
 No additional land located in the floodplain would be disturbed.
 The proposed action would not affect the timing or magnitude of flooding in downstream reaches.
 If the action is likely to induce development in the base floodplain, determine if a practicable non- floodplain alternative for the development exists.
 The proposed action would not encourage additional development in the floodplain, because all properties available for development have been developed.
 The project provides benefits solely for existing development.
-As part of the planning process under the P&G, determine viable methods to minimize any adverse impacts of the action including any likely induced development for which there is no practicable alternative and methods to restore and preserve the natural and beneficial floodplain The proposed action would not induce development in the floodplain.
+As part of the planning process under the P&G, determine viable methods to minimize any adverse impacts of the action including any likely induced development for which there is no practicable alternative and methods to restore and preserve the natural and beneficial floodplain values.
+This should include reevaluation of the "no action" alternative.
+The proposed action would not induce development in the floodplain.
 Sections 3 and 5 of this report summarizes the alternative identification, screening and selection process.
 The "no action" alternative was included in the plan formulation phase.
+If the final determination is made that no practicable alternative exists to locating the action in the floodplain, advise the general public in the affected area of the findings.
+The draft and final IFR/EA will be publicly available documents.
+The final IFR/EA will include the final determination.